mario-christopher/yum-recipes-api/README.md

 * ASP.NET Core 2.0 WebApi - *to handle the server stuff.*
 * EntityFrameworkCore 2.0
 * [Sqlite](https://www.sqlite.org/index.html) - *used for data storage.*
-* This app is the server-api end for the [yup-recipes](https://github.com/mario-christopher/yup-recipes) frontend (TBD).
+* This app is the server-api end for the [yup-recipes](https://github.com/mario-christopher/yup-recipes) frontend (Development in progress).

 ## Setup